PrashanthAdurugatla/react-autocomplete/README.md

 •	It has another feature which supports keyboard Navigation

+•	Highlight's the Differences in the suggestions.
+So, the user can easily tell what’s suggested.

 •	Autocomplete suggestions is highlighted and invokes the Hand cursor when you hovered on the list

 •	You will be directed to products page when you click search icon after selecting any one of suggestions